jurgigi/agenteak-wmt26/README.md

 `prompts.py` carries three worked examples, one per decision type (reject / recover / disambiguate).

 > ⚠️ **The Basque in these examples is illustrative.** It shows the agent the *shape* of each decision, not specific terminology.
-Before a submission run, have a Basque speaker check them or replace them with pairs from your own glossary — a wrong example is applied silently to every chunk.

 ---